-- A domestic travel allowance of up to $500 to and from Chapel Hill
+In addition to a stipend, each participant will receive a meal allowance, campus housing, and a domestic travel allowance of up to $500 to and from Chapel Hill.

-- Classified as a junior or senior in the fall of 2019
+- Classified as a junior or senior in the fall prior to the program.

-- Have at least 12 credit hours to complete before your undergraduate degree is conferred after the summer of 2019
+- Have at least 12 credit hours to complete before your undergraduate degree is conferred after the summer.

 - Personal Information (name, DOB, gender, ethnicity)